Elliot-Evans-95/pharos/readme.md

 yarn add lighthouse-pharos
 ```

 ## Usage

 Call Pharos with the urls you want with a separating comma.
-You can specify what ouput you would like; HTML or JSON.
+You can specify what output you would like; HTML or JSON.
 Lighthouse will always run in headless chrome.
 Pharos will save your output file according to the sites name.
+Pharos will then look for the slack webhook in `.slackChannel`.
+Then it will slack your channel with the response.

 ```
 pharos --sites https://airhorner.com/,https://www.pokedex.org/ --output json